Aboriginal employment strategy

 Aboriginal employment enhances our workforce diversity and so improves the services we deliver, particularly for Aboriginal people.
-It adds to the Sector’s capacity to innovate and to drive and improve results.
+It adds to the NSW public sector’s capacity to innovate, and to drive and improve results.
 It helps us to better understand Aboriginal customers and communities and to develop and deliver improved policies and programs.

 We need Aboriginal people employed right across the Sector, in a wide range of roles, and at all levels - from trainees to Department heads and executive roles.
 By providing improved employment opportunities, the NSW Government is able to contribute to ‘closing the gap’ in economic participation for Aboriginal people, in particular through better employment and career outcomes, improved health outcomes and a higher standard of living for Aboriginal people.